 But in my experience, improving grip strength isn’t too challenging.
 Regularly doing pull-ups or leg raises should allow you to significantly strengthen your grip in no time.

 Earlier, I’ve mentioned that captain’s chair raises are very similar to hanging raises.
 Well, if they are so similar, which one should you perform?

 The answer depends on your preferences and goals.
 Hanging leg raises would probably be much more suitable for gymnasts and those who practice calisthenics.

-However, no matter what your training goals are, I would advise that you try hanging leg raises.
+However, no matter what your training goals are, I would advise that you incorporate them into your training routine.
 This is a great movement for abdominal muscles, and anyone who is regularly training at the gym should be able to do it.

 I should also outline the differences between hanging straight leg raises and captain’s chair raises.
 There are two key distinctions:

 - Arm position.
 In hanging raises, you are hanging from a pull-up bar, while in captain’s chair raises, your forearms are supported from below.

 - Back support.
 In captain’s chair raises, your back is supported by a backrest, allowing you to focus less on keeping your upper body stable and more on your abdominal muscles.